Maserati GranTurismo new car review

 Driving experience

 Maserati wasn't ready to ditch combustion power for this GranTurismo.
 Particularly when it has a state-of-the-art 3.0-litre twin turbo Nettuno V6 engine on its books which features F1-inspired pre-chamber combustion technology.
-In its car's fastest 'Trofeo' model, this offers 550hp (71hp less than the same engine puts out in the brand's MC20 supercar), which makes possible 62mph from rest in just 3.5s.
+In its car's fastest Trofeo model, this offers 550hp (71hp less than the same engine puts out in the brand's MC20 supercar), which makes possible 62mph from rest in just 3.5s.
 Top speed is 205mph.
-The same engine also comes in de-tuned 490hp form in an entry-level 'Modena' model.
+The same engine also comes in de-tuned 490hp form in an entry-level V6 model.
 There, 62mph takes 3.9s en route to 187mph.

-Both powertrains feature Maserati's latest 'Vehicle Domain Control Module' (VDCM), which adjusts the level of electronic support provided according to the drive mode selected.
+Both powertrains feature Maserati's 'Vehicle Domain Control Module' (VDCM), which adjusts the level of electronic support provided according to the drive mode selected.
 The main settings are 'GT', 'Sport' and 'Corsa': on the Folgore, the V6 variant's 'Comfort' setting replaced by 'Max Range'.
 Maserati's spent ages creating a powertrain sound system that works with these settings.
 Particularly for the electric version, which delivers a unique soundtrack supposed to be a fusion of electric whirrs coupled with a V8 roar.

 + More